 Buy Wild Life Drawing: Jellyfish in Watercolour Tickets

-Now there's another chance to explore SEA LIFE London Aquarium’s newest underwater experience after hours, with our special Jellyfish in Watercolour class on Thursday 22nd June.
-This time we'll be focussing on capturing the wonderful weirdness of these aquatic animals with watercolour, using the medium to reflect their translucency and delicacy in the water.
+We're back at London Aquarium in September for another after-hours aquatic exploration into the weird world of jellyfish and a masterclass in the medium of watercolour.
+We'll be focussing on capturing the wonderful wibbliness of these ancient organisms with watercolour, using the medium to reflect their translucency and delicacy in the water.
 The class will commence with a short introduction and live demonstration in how to use watercolour to effectively paint jellyfish from life, though all attendees will be encouraged to explore their own ways of working.
 Technique tips and advice will be on hand all the way through the session.
 All watercolour paper, basic paints and brushes for the class will be provided, but please do feel free to bring along your own special sets if you'd prefer.
 This event is open to all abilities, but we advise that it is best suited to those over 16 years of age, with under 18's accompanied by an adult.

 Now the largest jellyfish facility in the UK, experts at the aquarium – fondly nicknamed “jellyologists” – have been breeding Moon Jellyfish, Sea Nettles, Barrel and Upside Down Jellyfish at different stages of their lives, with some reaching more than three meters in length!
 The three stages of the exhibition will explore the lifecycle of these gelatinous creatures, as well as how they thrive, sting and reproduce.
 Painting these drifting forms will not only be an enjoyable creative challenge, but a relaxing and meditative experience.